 1. Kuruvilla’s view of the typology of Christ.

-In reference to Genesis 22, where Abraham is commanded by God to sacrifice his son, Isaac, Kuruvilla states, accurately, that the typology of Jesus in the OT should not be found unless the type is clearly verified in the NT.
+In reference to Genesis 22, where Abraham is commanded by God to sacrifice his son, Isaac, Kuruvilla states accurately that the typology of Jesus in the OT should not be found unless the type is clearly verified in the NT.

 There is no textual reason here to move to a typological interpretation of the substitutionary sacrifice of Christ.
 Neither vocabulary nor New Testament allusion supports such an operation.
 In any case, later layering of significance, if any, does not change the meaning of the older text, its delicate nuances, intricate detail, and carefully negotiated turns, which result in an incisive textual thrust that powerfully impacts the lives of both ancient and modern.
 Otherwise, there is the “strong danger of ultimate superficiality” when the ancient text is not allowed to speak for itself and express its primary message (Moberly, Bible, Theology, and Faith, 140).
-For more on the details of Gen. 22 that substantiate such a reading, see Abraham Kuruvilla, Privilege the Text!
+For more on the details of Genesis 22 that substantiate such a reading, see Abraham Kuruvilla, Privilege the Text!
 A Theological Hermeneutic for Preaching (Chicago: Moody, 2013), 211–38.[1]
-Bryan Chapell quotes Kuruvilla: “Now Abraham so loved God that he gave his only begotten son” Then Chapell states that what Kuruvilla does with this passage contradicts Kuruvilla’s warning about extreme typology: “Kuruvilla borrows the words of John 3:16 to explain the purpose of the narrative, I think he is doing precisely the right thing.
+Bryan Chapell quotes Kuruvilla: “Now Abraham so loved God that he gave his only begotten son.”
+Then Chapell states that what Kuruvilla does with this passage contradicts Kuruvilla’s warning about extreme typology: “Kuruvilla borrows the words of John 3:16 to explain the purpose of the narrative, I think he is doing precisely the right thing.
 He is showing how there is a grace on display that will culminate in a greater work of grace being signaled by the canonical Author “[2].

 2. Kuruvilla calls his version of the Christological hermeneutic the Christiconic View.